 Your citrine was most likely an amethyst

-Did you know that baking amethyst at 850°F for a certain amount of time will turn it a gold yellow color?
-Amethyst is pretty amazing, but color changing abilities too?!
+Did you know that baking amethyst at 850°F for a certain amount of time will turn it into a golden yellow color?
+Amethyst is pretty amazing, but color-changing abilities too?!
 Most citrine on the market today was born from heat-treated amethyst.
 (It’s still up for debate whether or not this heat-treated citrine has the same metaphysical benefits.)

 As far as the heat-treated citrine debate goes, some believe it’s all about your thoughts and intentions and some say it’s definitely not the same.
 Personally, I find that real citrine has a more powerful vibration to it, and feel that heat-treated citrine has a similar but slightly weaker vibe.
 Heat-treated citrine is also much more affordable and easy to find.
 I definitely don’t recommend throwing out all of your citrine!
 Sit with some of each and see what you think.